cityofaustin/hack-the-traffic/docs/readme.md

 ### Individual Traffic Matches

-record_id: The unique record identifer generated as an MD5 hash of the row contents
+**record_id**: The unique record identifer generated as an MD5 hash of the row contents

-device_address: The unique address of the device that was read by the field software.
+**device_address**: The unique address of the device that was read by the field software.
 For security, the source MAC address is discarded and replaced with a random address.

-origin_reader_identifier: The unique identifier assigned to origin sensor that recorded a device address match.
+**origin_reader_identifier**: The unique identifier assigned to origin sensor that recorded a device address match.

-destination_reader_identifier: The unique identifier assigned to destination sensor that recorded a device address match.
+**destination_reader_identifier**: The unique identifier assigned to destination sensor that recorded a device address match.

-start_time: The time the device address was recorded at the origin sensor.
+**start_time**: The time the device address was recorded at the origin sensor.

-end_time: The time the device address was recorded at the destination sensor.
+**end_time**: The time the device address was recorded at the destination sensor.

-day_of_week: The name of the day of the week at the time the device address was recorded at the origin sensor.
+**day_of_week**: The name of the day of the week at the time the device address was recorded at the origin sensor.

-travel_time_seconds: The travel time in seconds from the origin to the destination sensor.
+**travel_time_seconds**: The travel time in seconds from the origin to the destination sensor.

-speed_miles_per_hour: The speed in miles per hour between the origin and the destination sensors.
+**speed_miles_per_hour**: The speed in miles per hour between the origin and the destination sensors.

-match_validity: Indicates whether the sensor server classified the traffic data sample as being valid or invalid based on the filtering algorithm and minimum/maximum allowable speeds applied to the roadway segment.
+**match_validity**: Indicates whether the sensor server classified the traffic data sample as being valid or invalid based on the filtering algorithm and minimum/maximum allowable speeds applied to the roadway segment.
 Values are valid or invalid.

-filter_identifier: The numeric code of the filtering algorithm used in the outlier filter for the roadway segment.
+**filter_identifier**: The numeric code of the filtering algorithm used in the outlier filter for the roadway segment.
 See the host documentation section titled “Algorithm Configuration” for more information.

-# Query Examples
+## Query Examples
 A few sample queries to get you started with Austin's Bluetooth data.
 These queries use the Socrata Open Data API (SODA) to fetch data from the City of Austin's [data portal](http://data.austinetxas.gov).

 1. Return top 10 most recent rows from weekdays